thoelf/switchhub/README.md

 The program seems to work very well, but everything is not thoroughly tested yet.
 There are also some important functions to be implemented.

 ##Updates
+###SwitchHub 0.3
+It it now possible to use plug-ins.
+A plug-in is a program/script that provides variables that can be used in the event definitions.
+The module for communication with Google Calendar has been transformed to a plug-in.

 ###SwitchHub 0.2
 Added:
 - Logging functionality using the logging Python library.